 A chicken Dhansak is a perennial family and restaurant favourite curry.
 A Parsi recipe from North West India it features a rich lentil sauce.

 I have used the phrase many times here on krumpli, a curry is never just a curry!
-This chicken dhansak recipe is another one that demonstrates the diversity of that simple name.
+This dhansak recipe is another one that demonstrates the diversity of that simple name.

 Regular readers will know I am somewhat of a curry fiend with more than 3 dozen curry recipes here already.
 My true love sits with British Indian curries but if it is sold with that magic 5 letter word I am gonna give it a try.